Ali-Mikael/IS-course/Johnny-Tables.md

 ### A03:21 Injection
-There is one main reason for this to be a major vulnerability.

-And that when data provided by user is not validated, filtered or sanitized.
+This becomes a major vulnerability when data provided by user is not validated, filtered or sanitized.

-There so many ways things that can go wrong from this inital point.
+There's so many ways things that can go wrong from this inital point.

 Prevent against injections by cleaning up and checking user input, and adding query controls.